beakerandjake/advent-of-code-runner/CONTRIBUTING.md

 The order of the links is very important.
 Some links expect certain args to be present and will fail if those ars are missing.
 For instance `outputPuzzleLink` requires an args object like `{ year, day, level }`.
 These fields are added to the args object by the earlier links `getYear` and `getNextUnsolvedPuzzle`.

 ## Tests
 [Jest](https://github.com/facebook/jest) is used for unit testing.
 There is no set coverage target, but the goal is to have as many quality tests as possible.

 Tests can be ran locally using the `npm test` command, you could also run `npm test -- --coverage` to see code coverage.

+## Releasing
+Releases are handled by the [publish workflow](https://github.com/beakerandjake/advent-of-code-runner/blob/main/.github/workflows/publish.yml).
+This workflow:
+- Bumps the npm version and sets a dist tag.
+- Updates the CHANGELOG with a new section for the release
+- Publishes the new version of the package to npm
+- Adds a git tag for the release
+- Creates a github release.

 ## Code Style Guide

+TBD

 Inspo while creating:
 - https://github.com/facebook/create-react-app/blob/main/CONTRIBUTING.md